Country

 Circumstances:

-Shortly after takeoff from Paris-Le Bourget Airport, while climbing, the aircraft went out of control and crashed onto a house located in Aulnay-sous-Bois, about 4 km southeast of the airfield.
+Shortly after takeoff from Paris-Le Bourget Airport, while climbing at night, the aircraft went out of control and crashed onto a house located in Aulnay-sous-Bois, about 4 km southeast of the airfield.
 All eight occupants were killed while there were no casualties on the ground.
-It appears that control was lost following the failure of a wing.

 Crash of a Douglas C-47B-5-DK in Kinshasa: 5 killed